What is CNC machining?

 In CNC milling, the part is mounted onto the bed and material is removed using rotational cutting tools.
 Here is an overview of the basic CNC milling process:

 - First, the CAD model is converted into a series of commands that can be interpreted by the CNC machine (G-code).
 This is usually done on the machine by its operator, using the provided technical drawings.

-- A block of material (call the blank) is then cut to size and it is placed on the built platform, using either a vice or by directly mounting it onto the bed.
+- A block of material (called the blank or the workpiece) is then cut to size and it is placed on the built platform, using either a vice or by directly mounting it onto the bed.
 Precise positioning and alignment is key for manufacturing accurate parts and special metrology tools (touch probes) are often used for this purpose.

 - If the model has features that cannot be reached by the cutting tool in a single setup (for example, if it has a slot on it back side), then the part needs to be flipped and the above steps are repeated.

 After machining, the part needs to be deburred.
 Deburring is the manual process of removing the small defects left on sharp edges due to material deformation during machining (for example, the defects created as a drill exists the far side of a through hole).
 Next, if tolerances were specified in the technical drawing, the critical dimensions are inspected.
 The part is then ready to use or post-process.